Leafwing-Studios/fop-rules/docs/character-options/powers/devout.md

 </div>

-Your god grants an ally the gift of inextinguishable hope, allowing them to serve as a beacon for their allies.
-Choose an ally within range.
-For the duration of this effect, a 2 tile radius around them (including their own tile) has the _unquenchable hope_ tile effect.
-This tile effect has the following effects:
+An ally gleams with divine light, empowered to use it to protect the innocent.
+Select a creature within range.
+For the duration of this effect, they gain the following boons:

-- allied creatures in this tile effect are immune to the frightened and crazed ailments
+- whenever they take the Dash minor action, they may instead teleport to an empty tile adjacent to an ally of their choice within 6 tiles
-- allied creatures in this tile effect have advantage on all attack rolls and skill checks
+- the first time during their turn that they hit a creature with an attack, they deal an additional 2d6 + 2 * your Presence radiant damage

 ### Genesis of Light